 The principles of intellectual shamanism run counter to this contemporary ideology that rules the world.
 Intellectual shamanism urges that a robust sense of identity is only possible when one does not to attach any meaning or value to claims about whom one is essentially.

-Positioned in a hostile relationship to shamanistic notions of freedom are those who use guilt and shame to manipulate others.
+There are those who are happy to use guilt and shame to manipulate others.
 They use identity politics to shift their disgust with themselves onto those whom they believe to be less worthy — often onto they believe to be moral inferiors for not playing their game.
+This is intolerable, unhealthy and therefore anti-shamanistic.

 Everyone must pay a price for the short-term psychological benefits identity politicians gain by making others pay for their inadequacies.